-Madelon is founder of SEVEN SENSES and has over 10 years of Participatory Action Research (PAR) experience in the field.
+Madelon is founder of SevenSenses and has 15 years of Participatory Action Research (PAR) experience in the field.
 For governmental as well as non-governmental organizations she performs Participatory Action Research in different settings and on different subjects, in the Netherlands and abroad.
 Madelon gives training and lectures in PAR methodology and other PAR-related subjects to a wide range of different audiences.
-She has also trained experienced PAR practitioners as PAR-trainers, with whom she now forms a lively SEVEN SENSES PAR-trainers team.
+She has also trained experienced PAR practitioners as PAR-trainers, with whom she now forms a lively SevenSenses PAR-trainers team.
+She helps universities (and – of applied science) integrate PAR in their curriculum and gives training in how to guide and assess students in PAR.

 - Eelderink, M., and J. Verster (2010).
 Development of a Community-specific Health Promotion Plan to Improve Children’s Health in Rural Guatemala.
 International Journal on Disability and Human Development 9 (1): 35–46.